 moistened cotton does not touch the tape and leave it overnight.
 Upon checking

-the tape, look for how much has been absorbed by from the cotton.
-Check a couple of layers of tape if you think it is warranted.
-If progress is being made,
+the tape, look for how much moisture has been absorbed from the cotton.

+Inspect a couple of layers of the tape.
+If progress is being made, repeat as many

-I used a portable BBQ (Tailgate type) that was cheap and it included a lid that fit
+water.
+I used a portable BBQ (Tailgate type) that was cheap and it included a lid

-tape(s) in this environment for weeks or months if necessary so be sure that all of
+tape(s) in this environment for weeks or months if necessary so, be sure that all

-the water doesn’t evaporate.
+when you check the progress.
 In my situation, the process took about 3 to 4

 weeks as I recall.
-It was long enough that the barbecue pan began to rust and I threw the
+It was long enough that the barbecue pan began to rust and I